BasJ93/NetworkControl/README.md

 The APs are controlled over SSH, and use UCI to configure the maclist.
 The APs are also commanded to deauth the devices for 24h, using a dbus command.

 The app is build using Python 2.7, Flask, sqlite3, bootstrap, jquery and material icons.
+The icons for the switch port state come from the Ubuntu theme for network-manager-applet.